NxtGenLegend/CodeReviewCouncil/README.md

 # Code Review Council - Powered by Claude Haiku 3.5

-An AI-powered code review system using Claude Haiku 3.5 with 5 specialized agents.
+An agentic code review system using Claude Haiku 3.5 with 5 specialized agents.

 ## What You Need